-In terms of household expenditure, based on the latest Household Budgetary Survey (HBS) published by the National Statistic Office (NSO), it transpired that the share of postal-related household expenditure per annum is quite low, standing at around 18, and down from the 26 registered in the previous 2000 HBS.
+In terms of household expenditure, based on the latest Household Budgetary Survey (HBS) published by the National Statistic Office (NSO), it transpired that the share of postal-related household expenditure per annum is quite low, standing at around \in 18, and down from the \in 26 registered in the previous 2000 HBS.
 This indicates that the impact of the tariff changes on household expenditure is expected to be minimal.

-The same conclusion is arrived at when considering the impact on the RPI5, which was estimated to show a negligible effect on its overall level.
+The same conclusion is arrived at when considering the impact on the RPI3, which was estimated to show a negligible effect on its overall level

 The MCA was also sensitive to the fact that the proposed price changes can affect the supply side stakeholders of the economy, particularly those of foreign outbound parcels.
-In this regard, the MCA noted that the proposed prices will still remain below those of other market players in the courier field, as well as Maltapost's own courier arm.
+In this regard, the MCA noted that the proposed prices will still remain below those of other market players in the courier field, as well as MaltaPost's own courier arm.
 This indicates that prices remain consistent with service variation.
-At the same time ,the MCA noted also that for the lower weight categories (up to one Kg), the letter mail services can easily act as an indirect substitute; thus mitigating the effect of this price increase from the demand side of both residential and business clients.
+At the same time, the MCA noted that with respect to lower weight categories (up to one Kg) of outbound parcels, the letter mail services can easily act as an indirect substitute; thus mitigating the effect of this price increase from the demand side of both residential and business clients.